 He doesn't go even half as fast as some other speedsters so the fact that he only gets off with only windburn is somewhat justified.

-An episode of Agents Of SHIELD featured a pyrokinetic whose Required Secondary Powers were a major plot point of the episode in which he appeared.
-The "Centipede" organisation harvests his heat-resistant platelets to stabilize the Extremis component of their Applied Phlebotinum.
+An episode of Agents of S.H.I.E.L.D. featured a pyrokinetic whose Required Secondary Powers (Not being burned whenever he used his powers) were a major plot point of the episode in which he appeared.
+The "Centipede" organization harvests his heat-resistant platelets to stabilize the Extremis component of their Applied Phlebotinum.
 The results for the pyrokinetic character are not pleasant.